 Kansas law mandates that we maintain a minimum amount of renewable energy sources.
 Through 2015 net renewable generation capacity must be 10% of the average peak demand for the three prior years, subject to limited exceptions.
 This requirement increases to 15% for years 2016 through 2019 and 20% for 2020 and thereafter.
-With our existing wind generation facilities, supply contracts and renewable energy credits, we are able to satisfy the net renewable generation requirement through 2015 and we are on track to meet the increased requirements beginning in 2016.
+With our existing wind generation facilities, supply contracts and renewable energy credits, we are able to satisfy the net renewable generation requirement through 2015.
+We have requested proposals to purchase additional renewable energy generation capacity to meet the increased requirements beginning in 2016.
 If we are unable to meet future requirements, our operations and consolidated financial results could be adversely impacted.